herrkraatz/react-native-styling/README.md

     });
     ```

-2. Then attach it to style property of your component:
+3. Finally attach it to style property of your component:

     ```
     <View style={styles.container}>